-

 - Location: You’ll find direction signs along taxiways, ramps, and aprons, typically at intersections or junctions where pilots may need guidance to follow the correct path.

-- Content: The sign displays an arrow pointing in the direction of the turn, followed by an alphanumeric code, such as “A,” “B,” or “1.”
+- Content: The sign displays an alphanumeric code, such as “A,” “B,” or “1,” which corresponds to the designation of the taxiway, runway, or area, followed by an arrow pointing in the direction of the turn.
 This code corresponds to the designation of the taxiway, runway, or area, in the direction of the arrow.
 Multiple arrows and designations may sometimes be displayed on the same sign.

 4. Destination Signs